|Nutrition Facts (per serving)|

 Since machaca con huevos originated in northern Mexico, hot flour tortillas generally accompany it.

-- 1 teaspoon pork lard or vegetable oil
+1 teaspoon pork lard, or vegetable oil

-- 1/4 cup onion (coarsely chopped)
+1/4 cup coarsely chopped onion

-- 2 tortillas (flour)
+2 warm flour tortillas

 Heat the lard or oil in a medium skillet over medium-high heat until shimmering.
-Saute the onion and serrano chili for about 20 seconds.
+Sauté the onion and serrano chile for about 20 seconds.

 Mix in the tomatoes and seasonings.
 Remove the mixture from the pan and set aside, keeping it warm.

 Let the eggs sit in the hot pan for an additional minute to finish cooking.

-Omit the chili in the recipe (or substitute green pepper for the chili) and serve machaca and egg scramble with spicy guacamole or Mexican table sauce.
+- Omit the chili in the recipe (or substitute green pepper for the chili) and serve machaca and egg scramble with spicy guacamole or Mexican table sauce.

-Omit the onion, tomatoes, and chili from the recipe, then serve a simplified machaca con huevos with a fresh pico de gallo salsa (same ingredients, different presentation).
+- Omit the onion, tomatoes, and chili from the recipe, then serve a simplified machaca con huevos with a fresh pico de gallo salsa (same ingredients, different presentation).

-Use machaca con huevos as a filling for burritos or tortas.
+- Use machaca con huevos as a filling for burritos or tortas.

-Fry the machaca with the other ingredients, omitting the eggs.
+- Fry the machaca with the other ingredients, omitting the eggs.
 Cook the eggs independently (scrambled or over-easy) and serve them alongside the prepared meat.